laurendc/nannytracker/README.md

 ## Usage

 1. Launch the application with `go run main.go`
-2. Enter the origin address and press Enter
+2. Enter the date in YYYY-MM-DD format and press Enter
-3. Enter the destination address and press Enter
+3. Enter the origin address and press Enter
-4. Enter the trip date in YYYY-MM-DD format and press Enter
+4. Enter the destination address and press Enter
-5. The application will calculate the actual distance using Google Maps
+5. The application will:
+   - Calculate the actual distance using Google Maps
-6. The trip will be saved automatically and added to the history
+   - Save the trip automatically
+   - Update weekly summaries
+   - Display total mileage and reimbursement
-7. Press Ctrl+C to quit the application
+6. Press Ctrl+C to quit the application

 ## Data Storage

 All trips are automatically saved to `~/.nannytracker/trips.json`.
-This means your trips will be preserved between sessions.
+The application:
+- Creates the data directory if it doesn't exist
+- Initializes an empty data structure for new installations
+- Maintains weekly summaries automatically
+- Preserves all data between sessions

 ## Configuration